SoftwareAG/c8y-docs/src/render/guides/java/developing-microservice/maven-plugin.html.md

 ### Package goal

-The package plugin is responsible for creation of a docker container and rpm file.
+The package plugin is responsible for creation of a docker container, rpm file and for creating a zip file, that can be deployed on the platform.
 It can be configured with the following parameters:

 * name (alias package.name) - defaults to project.artifactId
 *  description (alias package.description) - defaults to project.description